You loved your pressure treated (PT) wooden deck when it was new and looked like this:

 - Old, flaking paint can pose a real problem, especially if the paint is thick.
 For example, cleaning a deck floor like this thoroughly enough for it to look good will take a tedious combination of scraping, chemical stripping, power washing, and sanding.
 And even then, the results may not prove satisfactory.
 Better to skip all that work and replace the flooring.

 - If your deck surface is more benign — faded, mottled-looking with worn stain and minor roughness — you may want to sand your entire deck.
+Unfortunately, you should not sand only part of your deck.
+Sanding exposes lighter wood just below the surface and, if not done completely, will leave unsightly light and dark areas.
+So you’re stuck sanding the entire surface.
 This can be a daunting task if your deck is large.
 If you have limited experience with a sanding machine, I recommend using a random orbital sander.
 Its slower speed offers greater control, and its random action eliminates noticeable scratch marks when you sand across the grain.
 To the contrary, a belt sander is much faster, but its greater power can do more damage.
 You must sand parallel to the grain, and if you are not very careful, you can gouge the wood deeply.
 With either sander, the most critical step occurs before you pick up the sander.
 All nails and screws must be counter-sunk below the surface – otherwise the protruding steel will tear up the machine’s sandpaper or even the machine itself.

 Tired yet?
 Take a break before you tackle the next step.